 The Poetry by the Sea Conference runs a sonnet contest, for unpublished sonnets and sonnet crowns, and a book award, for books published in the previous year.
+Since last year’s contest was such a success, this year we are also running The Gylys Villanelle Prize again, in partnership with the Wild & Precious Life Series.

 Sonnet Contest